Introducing the Brand Ecosystem Model:

 Figure 3.
 The Five Bonds of Loyalty

-Taking this macro view of loyalty demonstrates how important it is for providers of goods and services to understand the Progression of Resonance and to craft their own Brand Ecosystem as a means to assure sustainable, long-term relationships with their constituency.
+Taking this macro view of loyalty demonstrates how important it is for providers of goods and services to understand the Progression of Resonance and to craft their own Brand Ecosystem Model as a means to assure sustainable, long-term relationships with their constituency.

 To learn more and get the full context of the Brand Ecosystem Model, read The Compass and the Nail, which tells the story of its origin, shares case studies, and walks through the actual methodology of architecting loyalty in any setting.